 Cambridge Service Week 2014

 Cambridge Service Week is a series of events hosted by the Cambridge Service Alliance to bring together leading academics, industrialists and policy-makers to address the evolving challenges facing service education, research, practice and policy.
 This year we are delighted to announce the dates for Cambridge Service Week 2014.
-The week will be held from Monday 29 September to Friday 3 October 2013, here in Cambridge.

 The Institute for Manufacturing also leads KT-Box the EPSRC Knowledge Transfer Award in service.
 This brings together five leading UK universities and UK industry to develop tools to support the rapid adoption of early maturing academic research related to engineering and complex services.